A great change in life is like a cold bath in water-we all hesitate at the first plunge” – Letitia Elizabeth Landon

 - getting our financial house tidied up, including paying off mortgages on several properties we owned.
 All using the Dave Ramsey Financial Peace plan.

-A year or so later I joined Platform University.
+A year later I joined Platform University.

 The Framework And Taking That First Plunge